randriu/synthesis/README.md

 pip install .
 ```

-### For developers
+### b) For developers

 PAYNT depends on [Storm](https://github.com/moves-rwth/storm) and [stormpy](https://github.com/moves-rwth/stormpy).
-For developers we recommend having local installations of both Storm and stormpy.
+For developers we recommend having local installations of both Storm and stormpy (see [section below](#installing-storm-and-stormpy)).
 If you have stormpy installed in your developer environment you can use:

 ```shell
 pip install -r build-requirements.txt pip install . --no-build-isolation
 ```

-which build PAYNT from source and installs it into your environment. **Note that the Storm backend used by PAYNT and stormpy need to be the same.** We implemented a series of checks that should ensure this is the case, however, it's still up to the developer to make sure.
+which builds PAYNT from source and installs it into your environment. **Note that the Storm backend used by PAYNT and stormpy need to be the same.** We implemented a series of checks that should ensure the backend compatibility, however, it's still up to the developer to make sure.

 PAYNT is also available as a docker image: